yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-RExing.markdown

 ## Statistical analysis

-What is interesting is a way the projection to 26 character alphabet ( last `sprintf` ).
+A way the projection to 26 character alphabet ( last `sprintf` ) is made is interesting, let's stop here a bit.
 Programmer does byte addition here, modulo 26.
 On the first reading this might seem weird, why he just not did

 ```c